-New cookbook reflects mushroom mania, but not foraging’s full community
+New cookbook reflects mushroom mania but not foraging’s full community

 “Traditionally, the mushroom clubs were full of people who hailed from mycophilic places, like Asia, Northern and Eastern Europe (but not England), Russia,” Bone said.
 That statement would suggest North America was not a mycophilic place and would seem to support Nelson’s point.
 So might Arora’s earlier assertion about the countercultural tendencies of mushroom hunters, which seems to overlook the fact that, for millennia, there have been people on this continent for whom mushroom hunting is not a kooky recreation.

-M. Karlos Baca, 46, a Diné and Nuchu Indigenous food activist in Mancos, Colo., was not surprised to learn that his community or its legacy doesn’t seem to be represented in Bone’s cookbook either.
-He’s been collecting mushrooms since the age of 14 and has “harvested literal hundreds and hundreds of pounds of them.”
+M. Karlos Baca, 46, a Diné and Nuchu Indigenous food activist in Mancos, Colo., was not surprised to learn that his community or its legacy doesn’t seem to be represented in Bone’s cookbook, either.
+He has been collecting mushrooms since he was 14 and has “harvested literal hundreds and hundreds of pounds of them.”

 As far as he’s concerned, the whole mushroom-as-trend phenomenon is just another example of the “cultural misappropriation” that White people take part in “on a daily basis,” and that includes the commodification of mushroom gathering as a leisure practice.
-When he looks at it, he said, “All I see is continued colonization, and the fact that people that still have no roots in this place after being here for 500 plus years are still trying to figure it out.
+When he looks at it, he said: “All I see is continued colonization, and the fact that people that still have no roots in this place after being here for 500-plus years are still trying to figure it out.
 And when our people are outlawed from even gathering in the majority of our sacred places, from gathering in our traditional homeland, and have been severed from our connection to what makes us Indigenous to the space, and we have to look at this trending of this thing, it’s just a big middle finger.”

 He saw that middle finger in Schwartzberg’s movie the moment he watched Stamets display, as Baca described them, “his stolen mushroom effigies from the Maya people” on screen.
 Based in Olympia, Wash., Stamets, 66, who also contributed a recipe to the “Fantastic Fungi” cookbook, adamantly responded to the claim via email.
 “My plan is to return to a Mesoamerican (Mayan) center who can care for them.
 I am seeking a recipient who can respect and protect them.
 I did not ‘steal’ any mushroom stones,” he said.
 “I am protecting them so they can be returned.
 This is my destiny.
 And is in my will.”